-This activity has significant income recorded in "Local authorities fuel tax, fines, infringement fees and other receipts" line.
-This includes funding from direct beneficiaries for property rentals in the Māpua Precinct, Murchison Riverside Holiday Park, Motueka Top 10 Holiday Park, Pōhara Top 10 Holiday Park, Forestry income, and other revenue sources.

-If there are opportunities for subsidies or grant income, Council would look to utilise these.

-- \Local authorities fuel tax, fines, infringement fees and other receipts: High - \Fees and charges: Low - \General rates: In total- the general rate contribution from forestry should exceed other rates charged within the activity, meaning general rates are reduced overall because of surpluses in this activity. - \Subsidies and grants: Low
+- costs therefore requiring some general rate funding into the activity.
+This is more than offset by contributions to the general rate from other parts of the activity. - This activity has significant income recorded in "Local authorities fuel tax, fines, infringement fees and other receipts" line.
+This includes funding from direct beneficiaries for property rentals in the Mapua Precinct, Murchison Riverside Holiday Park, Motueka Top 10 Holiday Park, Pohara Top 10 Holiday Park, Forestry income, and other revenue sources. - If there are opportunities for subsidies or grant income, Council would look to utilise these. - Local authorities fuel tax, fines, infringement fees and other receipts: High - Fees and charges: Low - General rates: In total, the general rate contribution from forestry should exceed other rates charged within the activity, meaning general rates are reduced overall because of surpluses in this activity. - · Subsidies and grants: Low